 Market Pricing is Anti-Agile.

-18. About Scales, Brains and Social Networks
+21 Scales and Social Networks

 The scales are Equal and Ordered in a Hierarchy in which the Nominal Scale (Social) has the highest symmetry (“All Points are Equal”) and therefore has the highest potential and is the most resilient.
 The Ratio Scale is the most restricted and less flexibel.